Posted on March 15, 2018 at 5:15 pmB +

 |MPAA Rating:||Rated PG-13 for thematic elements, sexual references, language and teen partying|

-|Profanity:||Some strong language|
+|Profanity:||Brief strong language|

 |Diversity Issues:||A theme of the movie|

 |Date Released to Theaters:||March 16, 2018|